farsil/qst/README.md

 #Running st
-If you did not install st with make clean install, you must compile the st terminfo entry with the following command:
+If you did not install st with make clean install, you must compile the st terminfo entry with the following command (again, as root if necessary):

     tic -s st.info